intel/SVS-Extension-for-PostgreSQL/docs/dev/ARCHITECTURE.md

 `CREATE INDEX` gates on the state of the calling database's worker slot: a missing slot (database not enrolled) is a hard error, a reserved slot with no live worker is a bounded wait, and a live worker proceeds.
 Once the index is built and its save directory is durable, the worker loads it on first access.
 See the reservation handshake and three-state gate in [BGW_LAUNCHER.md](BGW_LAUNCHER.md).
 The first INSERT blocks on `VamanaWorkerWaitUntilAvailable` until the worker has loaded the index and marked it available, guaranteeing the cache is warm before any write is applied.

+#### Build Thread Grant

+Before the build itself runs, the backend negotiates its build thread count with the launcher, a separate protocol from the load IPC above.
+The backend resolves a requested count (`vamana_databases.maintenance_num_threads` for the current database, falling back to `max_parallel_maintenance_workers` when unset), claims one of a small fixed number of pending-build-request slots, and writes its request into shared memory.
+It then wakes the launcher and blocks on its own latch.

+The launcher's CPU grant pass (see [BGW_LAUNCHER.md §6](BGW_LAUNCHER.md#6-launcher-behavior)) folds this request into the same calculation it uses for search-thread grants, clamped against that database's CPU budget and `max_parallel_workers`, and writes a grant back into the backend's request slot.
+The backend reads the grant, caps its `ParallelContext`'s `nworkers` to it, and proceeds.
+On completion (success, error, or abort) the backend clears its own request slot and wakes the launcher so the capacity is reclaimed immediately rather than on the launcher's next unrelated wake.

+If no grant arrives before a timeout, the backend fails the `CREATE INDEX` with an error naming the launcher, rather than falling back to an uncoordinated thread count.
+If the backend itself dies before clearing its request slot, the launcher's reconcile pass detects the stale request by PID liveness and reclaims the slot.

 ### 5.8 Checkpoint and Atomicity

 #### What Is a Checkpoint